 Emails from “Facebook”

-There has been an increase in email-based scams from senders purporting to be Facebook who send alarming warnings about supposed issues with your Facebook account (usually citing a security risk or an infringement report filed from a third party), and urge you to click on a link, claiming your Facebook Account might otherwise be disabled, and your profile or page might be removed.
-If you ever get an email claiming to be from Facebook, you can confirm if it’s actually from the social media network by checking that the sender’s address comes from “fb.com”, “facebook.com” or “facebookmail.com” instead of a non-branded, suspicious email address such as “[email protected]”.
-If the sending email is not from one of these three domains, do NOT click on any links.
+If you ever get an email claiming to be from Facebook, you can confirm if it’s actually from the social media network by checking that the sender’s address comes from emails like “fb.com”, “facebook.com,” “support.facebook.com” or “facebookmail.com” instead of a non-branded, suspicious email address such as “[email protected]”.
+If the sending email is not from a Facebook or Meta domain, do NOT click on any links, mark as spam, and delete immediately.

 Never click a link in an email that claims to be from Facebook if you can’t confirm they sent it.